 LifeSpa’s skin care formulas contain no chemical preservatives.
 This allows the skin a much greater chance of welcoming these products and allowing them to deliver results – working with the skin’s natural intelligence to create the appearance of healthy, plump and glowing skin.

 Our skin care line is appropriate for all skin types.
-To adjust it for your skin’s unique needs, simply apply more or less amounts of each product.
+To adjust it to your skin’s unique needs, simply apply more or fewer amounts of each product.
 For example, less moisturizer for moist, kapha skin; more moisturizer for dry, vata skin.

 Let your skin experience the LifeSpa difference!
 Try the LifeSpa Skin Care line for 30 days and watch your skin begin to glow!